Ways to protect the moisture of dry scalp - 3LM News

 According to Ganitz, “In addition to proper diet, taking regular baths, shampooing the scalp twice a week with pure coconut oil or castor oil is beneficial.

-Good results are obtained by heating the oil lukewarm and massaging it directly on the scalp and giving it enough time to absorb it.
+Good results are obtained by warming the oil yolk and massaging it directly on the scalp and giving it enough time to absorb it.

 “Coconut and castor oil have unique properties that reduce inflammation and fight germs.
 In addition to protecting the scalp from moisture, it also provides nutrition.
 Strengthens the essential ‘fats’ of the scalp which ultimately create a layer of moisture. ” Said Gonitz.